The Stanford NLP Group makes some of our

 Natural Language Processing software

-various major computational linguistics problems.
-They can be
+major computational linguistics problems, which can be

 incorporated into applications with human language technology needs.

 These packages are widely used in industry, academia, and government.

 Supported software distributions

 This code is actively being developed, and we try to answer questions and

 All our supported software distributions are written in Java.

 Current versions of our software from October 2014 forward require Java 8+.

 (Versions from March 2013 to September 2014 required Java 1.6+; versions from